ART

 Metabolism

-In common with other fungal phyla, the Ascomycota are heterotrophic organisms that require organic molecules as energy sources.
+In common with other fungal phyla, the Ascomycota are heterotrophic organisms that require organic compounds as energy sources.
 These are obtained by feeding on a variety of organic substrates including dead matter, foodstuffs, or as symbionts in or on other living organisms.
-To obtain these nutrients from their surroundings, ascomycetous fungi secrete powerful digestive enzymes which break down organic substances into smaller molecules, which are then taken up into the cell.
+To obtain these nutrients from their surroundings, ascomycetous fungi secrete powerful digestive enzymes that break down organic substances into smaller molecules, which are then taken up into the cell.
 Many species live on dead plant material such as leaves, twigs, or logs.
 Several species colonize plants, animals, or other fungi as parasites or mutualistic symbionts and derive all their metabolic energy in form of nutrients from the tissues of their hosts.

 Owing to their long evolutionary history, the Ascomycota have evolved the capacity to break down almost every organic substance.
 Unlike most organisms, they are able to use their own enzymes to digest plant biopolymers such as cellulose or lignin.
 Collagen, an abundant structural protein in animals, and keratin—a protein that forms hair and nails—, can also serve as food sources.
 Unusual examples include Aureobasidium pullulans, which feeds on wall paint, and the kerosene fungus Amorphotheca resinae, which feeds on aircraft fuel (causing occasional problems for the airline industry), and may sometimes block fuel pipes.[13]
 Other species can resist high osmotic stress and grow, for example, on salted fish, and a few ascomycetes are aquatic.